ProfessorAkram/Unity-Programming/docs/unity-physcics-foce-movement.md

 ```
 While this system works well, it's important to understand that **its behavior is heavily influenced by multiple variables**.
 Factors such as **mass, speed, acceleration/braking time, friction, and drag** all interact to determine how the object actually moves and responds.

 Because of this, **tuning is essential**.
-Testing different combinations—varying mass values, speed limits, acceleration times, and damping settings—will help you dial in the exact feel you want.
+Testing different combinations, varying mass values, speed limits, acceleration times, and damping settings, will help you dial in the exact feel you want.
 There’s no single “correct” configuration; the right one is the one that _feels_ best for your gameplay.